 London's Highgate Cemetery.
 Taken in January 1977.
 Marker for William Henry "Harry" Thornton (1883 to 1918), who was a classical pianist and played music for the troops in World War One.
 A photograph of this same grave marker taken in 2007 (by someone else (Andy Vortex) and posted on Flickr) shows the area is much more overgrown and the lid of the piano is completely missing.
 Another photograph taken in 2000 also shows the lid is missing.
+A photo taken in 1979 shows that lid lying flat with the arm holding the lid up still standing.
 Just barely visible on the lid of the piano is the name, "Harry Thornton."
 Mr. Thornton died during the influenza pandemic of 1918.
 According to "Find-a-Grave" this marker is located in the East Side of Highgate Cemetery.
 Two things I really like about this photograph are (1) what a great sculpture it is and (2) how many gravestones you can see in the background.
 This was an old color photograph that I dug out of my closet and scanned so I could post it on Flickr.

 Mr. Thornton's great-great-grandnephew tells me that this monument was erected shortly after Mr. Thornton passed away.

 For a better photograph of this gravemarker, which provides some scale

 as to its size and was taken in the early 1970's, go to Bill in DC's